-This website provides 2017 conforming loan limits by county, as well as VA and FHA limits.
-In 2017, the baseline loan limit for most counties across the U.S. will be $424,100, a slight increase over 2016.
-More expensive markets, such as New York City and San Francisco, have conforming loan limits as high as $636,150.
-Anything above these maximum amounts is considered a “jumbo” mortgage.
+This website provides 2024 conforming loan limits by county, as well as FHA limits.
+In 2024, the baseline loan limit for most counties across the U.S. will be $766,550.
+That’s an increase of $40,350 from the 2023 cap.

-Conforming Loan Limits Increased for 2017
+Conforming Loan Limits Increased for 2024

-On November 23, the Federal Housing Finance Agency (FHFA) announced that it would raise the baseline conforming loan limit for 2017.
-They are also increasing the limits for certain “higher-cost areas” that are above the baseline.
-This is in response to significant home-price gains that occurred during 2016.
+On November 28, 2023, the Federal Housing Finance Agency (FHFA) announced that it would raise the baseline conforming loan limit for 2024, for nearly all counties across the country.

 Anything above these caps is considered a jumbo mortgage.

-What Is a Conforming Loan?
+What Is a Conforming Loan in 2024?

 A conforming home loan is one that meets, or “conforms” to, certain guidelines set forth by Freddie Mac and Fannie Mae.